yak1ex/ccf/README.md

-C++ Compiler Firm
+C++ Compiler Farm
 =================

-C++ Compiler Firm (ccf) is just my personal ongoing project.
+C++ Compiler Farm (ccf) is just my personal ongoing project.
 The goal of this project is to make proof-of-concept prototype of online compiler site, like codepad or ideone, to compare results by several C++ compilers.
 This project maybe consists of the following 3 parts.

 * Frontend (web interface)
 * Backend (compiler/resultant executable invocation server)